systeminit/si/docs/DEVELOPMENT_ENVIRONMENT.md

 [NixOS](https://nixos.org/) is not supported at this time, but may be desired in the future.
 Linux with MUSL instead of GNU is also not currently supported.

+In general, GNU-based distros that are roughly [FHS-compliant](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) work.
+Those include, but are not limited to the following: Ubuntu, Fedora, Debian, Arch Linux, and openSUSE.

 ### Windows

 Using native Windows is not supported at this time, but may be desired in the future.